Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Introduction

 \section{Introduction}

-Human brain is the ultimate self-organizing system~\cite{lewis2005self,dresp2020seven}.
-The brain has the remarkable ability to coordinate 86 billion neurons with over 100 trillion synaptic connections self-organizing into dynamic neural circuits for different cognitive functions~\cite{tau2010normal}.
-Throughout the human lifetime, neural connections continue to adaptively reorganize~\cite{nelson2000neural}, driven by the genes and the external environment~\cite{huttenlocher2009neural}.
-Under the central regulation of multiple communication modes such as feedback mechanisms~\cite{kourtzi2006learning}, synchronous oscillations~\cite{grossberg1991synchronized} and the third regulation factor~\cite{lipton1989neurotransmitter}, large neural connections are temporarily disconnected, leading to self-organized convergence forming task-specific sparse neural circuits~\cite{jacobs1991reshaping,barron2021neural}.
-Even though the number of neurons no longer increases in adulthood~\cite{huttenlocher1990morphometric}, humans still possess the capacity for lifelong learning from simple movement and perception to complex reasoning, decision making and social cognition.
+The dynamic routing mechanism serves as a fundamental supporting framework for cognitive functions in the brain~\cite{voytek2015dynamic}.
+The brain adapts to varying cognitive demands through self-organized dynamic neural circuits~\cite{phillips2010dynamic,tau2010normal}, a process that relies on competition-cooperation interactions among neurons and neural pathways to enable efficient information routing~\cite{xerri2012plasticity}.
+This reorganization is jointly regulated by genetic factors and environmental inputs~\cite{huttenlocher2009neural}, while feedback mechanisms~\cite{kourtzi2006learning}, synchronized neural oscillations~\cite{grossberg1991synchronized}, and neuromodulatory systems~\cite{lipton1989neurotransmitter} work in concert to shape task-specific sparse neural circuits~\cite{jacobs1991reshaping,barron2021neural} via temporary synaptic silencing(Fig. \ref{fig0}).
+Even though the number of neurons no longer increases in adulthood~\cite{huttenlocher1990morphometric}, dynamic routing reorganization continues to support lifelong learning capabilities, ranging from basic sensory processing to higher-order social cognition.

-Different from the lifelong learning process of the brain, although existing artificial neural network continual learning algorithms have proposed some solutions inspired by brain mechanisms, most of them are based on fixed dense network structure or mask-preserving subnetworks, and lack the capacity to self-organize for discovering adaptive connections and selecting efficient neural pathways.
-In addition, the vast majority of existing Continual Learning algorithms are based on Deep Neural Networks (DNNs), with little exploration on Spiking Neural Networks (SNNs).
-The DNNs-based Continual Learning has been proposed mainly inspired by two categories of brain mechanisms: synaptic plasticity and structural plasticity.
+Although existing continuous learning algorithms for artificial neural networks propose some solutions inspired by brain mechanisms, most of them are based on fixed dense network structures or continuously scaling network sizes, limiting their ability to adaptively switch and knowledge transfer between tasks as well as their energy efficiency.
+In addition, the vast majority of existing continuous learning algorithms are based on deep neural networks (DNNs), with little exploration of spiking neural networks (SNNs).
+Therefore, we employ centrally organized regulatory networks to adaptively reorganize sparse neural pathways according to task features in limited SNNs, which empowers bi-directional task-to-task knowledge transfer and adaptive functional repair capabilities.